I've got I told everybody at the beginning that we go back and play some of the highlights of my CPAC speech because CNN did.

 The ICE guy did it.

-Hardened illegal alien criminals released.
+Hardened, illegal alien criminals released.

 And of course, this is all about inflicting pain.

-It's all about Obama winning the political point.
+This is all about Obama winning the political point.

-Uh Perry is uh is right about it.
+Perry is right about it.

 Here's the comment about popular narrative being that conservatism's dead.

-The popular media narrative is that this country has shifted away from conservative ideals, as evidenced by the last two presidential elections.
+The popular media narrative is that this country has shifted away from conservative ideals as evidenced by the last two presidential elections.

 That's what they think.